baloan/qsocket/README.md

 ## Q & A

 ### Why not use [asyncio](https://docs.python.org/3/library/asyncio.html)?
 Asyncio is not supported by all functions.
 My software uses urllib for querying web pages.
 As a workaround the urllib call has to started in a thread.
 Why not stick to threads anyway?
-Also the syntax in polluted by async and yield from statements.
+Also the syntax is polluted by async and yield from statements.

 ### Why use multiple threads?
 Enables asynchronous send and receive.
 The main thread will call send directly.
 Receiving occurs anytime.
 The additional pump thread waits for inbound data, unpickles and pushes to a receiver queue for pickup by another thread.